alexomur/SCP049Items/README.md

 `.take [index]` - SCP-049 will take the item in hands by index (You can find out the index via `.items`) from it's inventory.
 (If the index is not specified, SCP-049 will take everything out of hand);

-`.drop [index]` - SCP-049 will drom the item from his inventory by index (If the index is not specified, SCP-049 will drop the item in hand).
+`.drop [index]` - SCP-049 will drop the item from his inventory by index (If the index is not specified, SCP-049 will drop the item in hand).